PDP-15

-In addition to operating systems, the PDP-15 had compilers for Fortran and ALGOL.
+In addition to operating systems, the PDP-15 has compilers for Fortran and ALGOL.

 History

-The 18-bit PDP systems preceding the PDP-15 were named PDP-1, PDP-4, PDP-7 & PDP-9.
+The 18-bit PDP systems preceding the PDP-15 were named PDP-1, PDP-4, PDP-7 and PDP-9.
 The last PDP-15 was produced in 1979.

 Hardware

 The PDP-15 was DEC's only 18-bit machine constructed from TTL integrated circuits rather than discrete transistors, and, like every DEC 18-bit system could be equipped with: